iCliniq Logo

 Introduction:

-A cradle cap is a form of dandruff in infants, characterized by brittle or greasy scaly patches on an infant's scalp.
-Although the condition is not painful or itchy, thick white or yellow scales that cannot be removed easily are present.
+A cradle cap is a form of dandruff in infants characterized by brittle or greasy scaly patches on the scalp.
+It is not a contagious condition and usually does not cause pain or itching, but thick white or yellow scales that cannot be removed easily are present.
 The cradle cap usually fades in weeks or months.
 However, a few simple steps can help relieve the problem.
-A cradle cap is named because the scaly patches are usually present on the head, where a cap is worn.
+A cradle cap is named after the scaly patches that are usually present on the head where a cap is worn.

 What Is a Cradle Cap Otherwise Called?